 Michetti et al. (1996) point out that, according to contemporary descriptions of the coseismic surface ruptures of the 1915 earthquake and to additional modern field surveys, nowhere along the fault scarps it is possible to detect significant coseismic or Holocene lateral displacement.
 Results of the paleoseismological trenching of the main Holocene fault branches found in the Fucino plain, summarised in Galadini and Galli (1999), confirm that motion is mainly dip-slip with no lateral component.

-STRUCTURAL GEOLOGY: according to Piccardi et al. (1999), the most recent generation of slickensides seen on the bedrock fault scarps of the Serrone, Parasano and Ventrino normal faults, have a dextral component of slip and are superimposed on an older set that instead shows sinistral motion.
-According to their interpretation the right-lateral component of motion is due to counterclockwise rotation of the fault-bounded blocks induced by a Regional left-lateral shear zone, the surface expression of which is represented by the NNW-trending Ovindoli and Sangro-Giovenco faults.
+According to Piccardi et al. (1999), the most recent generation of slickensides seen on the bedrock fault scarps of the Serrone, Parasano and Ventrino normal faults, have a dextral component of slip and are superimposed on an older set that instead shows sinistral motion.
+According to their interpretation the right-lateral component of motion is due to counterclockwise rotation of the fault-bounded blocks induced by a regional left-lateral shear zone, the surface expression of which is represented by the NNW-trending Ovindoli and Sangro-Giovenco faults.

 Piccardi (1995) reports that streams running across the scarp at the base of the Ventrino Fault are offset right-laterally; the slip vector he calculates using the morphological indicators is consistent with that obtained by means of structural analysis.
 No geomorphic offsets are reported along the San Benedetto-Gioia and Marsicana Highway faults.
 In fact, there is no consensus on the present activity of the Ventrino Fault, which based on previous fault compilations Galadini and Galli (1999) consider to be an Early Pleistocene fault.